 A traditional bridge requires the presence of a healthy tooth on either side of the gap to support the prosthesis.
 This bridge consists of three crowns that are all attached to each other.
 The crown in the middle is actually called a “pontic” and is the prosthetic that replaces the missing tooth.
 The two on either side are regular crowns that fit over existing teeth called the abutment teeth.
 Porcelain and porcelain fused to metal (PFM) are the most common materials used for these dental bridges.

 Treatment Overview for Traditional Dental Bridges

 Placement of a dental bridge is a two-stage process.
-After a consultation, examination and x-rays, the two abutment teeth are prepared to support the bridge.
+After a consultation, oral health examination and x-rays, the two abutment teeth are prepared to support the bridge.
 An impression (mold) will be made and a life-like acrylic temporary bridge will be placed, so the patient will look and feel great while the lab is fabricating the custom permanent bridge.

 The second visit involves an in-depth fitting of your permanent bridge.
 It is adjusted for maximum comfort and function.
 You may wear the bridge with a temporary adhesive for a while, to make sure it fits just right.
 Then it will be permanently cemented in with an extremely strong dental resin cement.
 During your fitting, you will receive detailed instructions for cleaning and flossing around the bridge to make sure bacteria and food don’t build up in any small gaps or crevices.
 A bridge can last for many years with proper care, keeping your smile even and attractive.